layilin/SP23-33852/_texts/sc-page145.md

 - As slaves were ever of the pilfering kind,
 - This from detection screens;—so conjurers swear.
 [405]

-- 'TILL morning dawn, and Lucifer withdraw
+- 'TILL morning dawn, and Lucifer[^f145n2] withdraw
 - His beamy chariot; let not the loud bell

+[^f145n1]: In addition to referring to a set of practices and beliefs, "obeah" or "obi" also could refer to a charm that would protect or curse an individual.
+These charms were often made up of a combination of materials that were believed to have spiritual or sacred significance.

+[^f145n2]: Also known as Phosphorus.
+In Greek mythology, the bringer of morning light.

 ---